Needham Reiterates Unity Software (U) Buy Recommendation

 What is the Fund Sentiment?

-There are 815 funds or institutions reporting positions in Unity Software.
-This is a decrease of 8 owner(s) or 0.97% in the last quarter.
-Average portfolio weight of all funds dedicated to U is 0.49%, an increase of 16.36%.
-Total shares owned by institutions increased in the last three months by 4.84% to 274,124K shares.
-The put/call ratio of U is 0.64, indicating a bullish outlook.
+There are 816 funds or institutions reporting positions in Unity Software.
+This is a decrease of 7 owner(s) or 0.85% in the last quarter.
+Average portfolio weight of all funds dedicated to U is 0.49%, an increase of 8.62%.
+Total shares owned by institutions decreased in the last three months by 3.89% to 265,044K shares.
+The put/call ratio of U is 0.59, indicating a bullish outlook.

 What are Other Shareholders Doing?